Understanding ICO Files

 - A count of the number of images stored inside.

-After the header comes an array of ICONDIRENTRY structures, one for each image.
+Following the header is an array of ICONDIRENTRY structures, one for each image.

 Each entry specifies: